Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

-In the new diagonalized frame, the optimization proceeds as before, via Eqs.~\ref{eq:Uzzzphase}-\ref{eq:Uzzzinvariants}.
-The optimization target is again formulated based on the desired interaction phases via corresponding phase invariants.
-Explicit formulas for these $k$-body selective phase invariants in terms of the experimentally accessible diagonal phase values $\{\phi_x\}_{x\in\{0,1\}^3}$ are given in Appendix~\ref{app:explicit_3q_invariants}.
-Using these phase invariants we optimize a control pulse which steers the system toward a prescribed interaction-phase structure.\\
+with the optimization minimizing the $\pi$-periodic cost function $\mathcal{J}_{\mathrm{3q}}$ defined in Eq.~\eqref{eq:phase-invariant-cost}, while the weights are chosen as: $w(\{{a,b,c}\})=0.5$, $w(|S|=2)=0.2$, $w(|S|=1)=0.0$.
+Explicit formulas for the used phase invariants in terms of the computational-basis phase values $\{\phi_x\}_{x\in\{0,1\}^3}$ are given in Appendix~\ref{app:explicit_3q_invariants}.
+Using these phase invariants we optimize a control pulse which steers the system toward the same prescribed many-body interaction structure in Eq.~\eqref{eq:Uzzzinvariants} as it is equivalent in the hadamard-sandwiched frame in Eq.~\eqref{eq:frame_transformation}.